 President Donald Trump has embarked on an ambitious and disruptive trade agenda, driven by his belief that the United States has lost “many billions of dollars” to trading partners and that “trade wars are good, and easy to win.”
-During his term, the president has escalated trade tensions with China; has renegotiated trade agreements with countries such as Mexico, Canada, and South Korea; and has withdrawn involvement in trade deals such as the Trans-Pacific Partnership.
-By contrast, the 2019 Chicago Council Survey finds that the American public is more likely than ever to say that international trade benefits the United States, but Republicans and Democrats differ on whether President Trump’s strategy is an effective approach to trade policy.
+During his term, the president has escalated trade tensions with China; has renegotiated trade agreements with countries such as Mexico, Canada, and South Korea; and has withdrawn US involvement in trade deals such as the Trans-Pacific Partnership.
+The 2019 Chicago Council Survey finds that though Republicans and Democrats differ on whether President Trump’s strategy is an effective approach to trade policy, the American public is more likely than ever to say that international trade benefits the United States.

 - 83 percent of Americans think international trade is good for American companies, a 25 percentage point increase from when it was last asked in 2016.